ar-io/ar-io-node/docs/madr/002-arns-cache-timing.md

 ## Context and Problem Statement

 ArNS resolution requires multiple AO process interactions.
 During resolution, caches are used to reduce response latency and AO CU load.
-There is an intrinsic trade-off between reducing response latency (and AO CU load) and the freshness of ArNS responses.
-In order to allow gateway operators to opimtize this trade-off we need to define the levels of caching involved and make them configurable.
+Due to the high CPU cost of dry-run evaluations to compute state in CU, it's important to not overload them.
+However, there is an intrinsic trade-off between reducing response latency (and AO CU load) and the freshness of ArNS responses.
+In order to allow gateway operators to optimize this trade-off we need to define the levels of caching involved and make them configurable.
 The purpose of this ADR is to list the levels of caching and related timeouts involved.

 ## Decision Outcome